How Does Sick Leave Work in Ireland?

-The introduction of the Sick Leave Act 2022 in Ireland gives all workers the right to paid sick leave.
-It will be available to all workers, regardless of their illness.
+The introduction of the Sick Leave Act 2022 in Ireland gave all workers the right to paid sick leave.
+It is available to all workers, regardless of their illness.

 Sick pay will be paid by employers at a rate of 70% of an employee’s wage, subject to a daily maximum of €110.
 The purpose of setting the daily cap of 70% is to prevent employers from bearing excessive costs, particularly in sectors where they may already face the burden of replacing staff who are out sick at short notice.